LeaVerou/lea.verou.me/blog/2023/going-lean/index.md

 Note that **a public repo is not automatically open source**.
 So far, I have not added a license, as I’m contemplating options.
 This is not as simple as licensing a library, as there are multiple components to it:
-(a) the website code (b) the content (c) the design (d) the images.
-As with most of my code, I’d be happy for the code here to be MIT-licensed.
+(a) the website code (b) the content and images (c) the design As with most of my code, I’d be happy for the code here to be MIT-licensed.
-However, when it comes to content and images, I feel some kind of Creative Commons Attribtion license would be most appropriate (CC-BY?
+When it comes to content and images, I feel some kind of Creative Commons Attribtion license would be most appropriate (CC-BY?
 CC-BY-SA?).
-And when it comes to the design, I’m not sure I want to license it at all.
+But when it comes to the design, I’m not sure I want to license it at all.
 It may be far from perfect, but it’s part of my own personal brand, which by definition needs to be unique.
-So, until I figure this out, I’m not including a license.
+So, adding a license will need to wait until I can figure out how to can license all three separately.

-## Migrating content from WordPress to Markdown
+## Migrating content to Markdown

 The title of this section says "to Markdown" because that’s one of the benefits of this approach: static site generators are largely compatible with each other, so if I ever needed to migrate again, it would be much easier.